bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is Continuous Delivery?</summary><br><b>

 A development strategy used to frequently deliver code to QA and Ops for testing.
-This entails having a staging area that has prodcution like features where changes can only be accepted for production after a manual review.
+This entails having a staging area that has production like features where changes can only be accepted for production after a manual review.
 Because of this human entanglement there is usually a time lag between release and review making it slower and error prone as compared to continous deployment.
 </b></details>

 <details>